The Dickins Insider Guide to Marchmont, Edinburgh

 1pm: Enjoy a little shopping

 Marchmont doesn’t have a vast array of independent shops, however, there are a few fabulous independent shops dotted around the area.
-For instance, Dahlia (17 Roseneath Street) is predominately specialises in indoor plants, but also has a wonderful range of ceramics, natural handmade candles, incense, and skincare!
-Amnesty Bookshop (12 Roseneath Street) is a secondhand bookshop where the profits go to raise money for Amnesty’s work campaigning for human rights.
-Cork & Cask (136 Marchmont Road) is an independent wine, beers and spirits shop.
-Lastly, Jenni Douglas Designs (100 Marchmont Crescent) is a lovely gift shop selling a wide collection of contemporary and affordable art prints, home accessories, stationery and textiles.
+For instance, the Travelling Basket (6 Roseneath Street) is home to lovely homewares and flowers.
+They have recently expanded, offering workshops where you can enjoy candle making and wreath making Amnesty Bookshop (12 Roseneath Street) is a secondhand bookshop where the profits go to raise money for Amnesty’s work campaigning for human rights.
+Last but certainly not least, Cork & Cask (136 Marchmont Road) is an independent wine, beers and spirits shop.

 Plus, there are a few lovely charity shops, such as Save the Children (144 Marchmont Road) and Chest Heart and Stroke (6 Roseneath Street), to have a rummage in too.
 But, if you’re looking to do a little more shopping, Marchmont is centrally-located and only a short walk away from fabulous areas for independent shopping.
 Another fabulous area, within walking distance from Marchmont, is Bruntsfield – check out our Insider’s Guide to Bruntsfield, Edinburgh.